How to Identify and Prevent Cyberstalking

-Cyberstalking has become a legit concern for many digital security enthusiasts.
+Cyberstalking has become a legitimate concern for many digital security enthusiasts.
 A cyberstalker uses social media, instant messaging email services, and other online communication tools to intimidate or harass a victim.
-They can extract sensitive social information, then follow a victim on every available online platform.
+They can extract sensitive social information, and then follow a victim on every available online platform.
 There is a blurry line between stalking and cyberstalking; the latter is a more serious issue – a stalker’s intention makes all the difference.
 While cyberstalking is virtual, it can lead to physical stalking if prompt appropriate action is not taken.
 Cyberstalkers find out where the victims live and work.
 They follow the victims after school or work and eventually harm or harass them in person.
 It is also a serious concern because cyberstalkers can hold victims’ data hostage and lock their internet-dependent devices.
 They tend to affect victims’ digital identity and control their online behavior.

 How to identify cyberstalking?

 While it may start from a few likes and comments on a user’s online activity, it can soon turn into annoying or threatening behavior.
 Remember that occasional likes and respectful comments on certain photographs, job updates, and check-ins can’t be classified as cyberstalking.
 However, there is nothing wrong in being vocal about continuous poking, even if nobody else finds it annoying or disrespectful.
 You can choose to politely warn the stalker and if the behavior persists, you have all the right to register a complaint or take other legal actions.
 After all, it is better to prevent an issue than later finding ways to cure the damage.

 - Monitoring individuals on social media and other online platforms.